gabrimaique/-pands-project/README.md

 The pairplot function gives an overview of different plots.
 It builds on two basic figures, the histogram and the scatter plot.
 The pairplot produces a matrix of relationships between each variable in the dataset for an instant examination of the data and even allows the data to be split by species type.

-I used the following code to generate the Pairplot.
+I used the following code to generate the Pairplot:

 ```sh
 sns.pairplot(data, hue = 'Species', palette = ['green', 'red', 'blue'])